awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 When you migrate the DB snapshot by using the console, the console takes the actions necessary to create both the DB cluster and the primary instance\.

-You can also choose for your new Aurora PostgreSQL DB cluster to be encrypted at rest by using an AWS Key Management Service \(AWS KMS\) encryption key\.
+You can also choose for your new Aurora PostgreSQL DB cluster to be encrypted at rest by using an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
 This option is available only for unencrypted DB snapshots\.

 **To migrate a PostgreSQL DB snapshot by using the RDS console**